• Skip to primary navigation

 7. Occasionally stir the potatoes so they don't stick to the bottom of the pot.

-8. Cook covered at a simmer for about 15-25 minutes or until fork-tender.
+8. Cook covered at a simmer for about 15-30 minutes or until fork-tender.
+Make sure it's a simmer during the entire cooking process.
 The potatoes may take longer to cook in this thick tomato-based curry versus a thinner soup.
 Start checking for doneness at the 15-minute mark.
 Insert a fork into a potato and it should have little resistance.

 9. When the potatoes are done add the peas and spinach.
 Cook until the spinach is wilted and the peas are warmed through.